ArKhImede/Data-Science-Portfolio/Intermediate Data Science Projects/PaySim/README.md

 The dataset is widely used for fraud detection and machine learning classification projects because it contains highly imbalanced transaction data that closely resembles real-world fraud detection challenges.

 You can use this [link](https://www.kaggle.com/datasets/mtalaltariq/paysim-data) to download the dataset.

+I didn't provide a ```data``` folder with the dataset as it is quite large (≈482 MB) to upload due to GitHub file size limits.

 ## 🛠️ Technologies Used